 “Clean-as-you-go” has long served as a mantra for FOD prevention in workshops, factories and warehouses.
 When cleaning surfaces that humans touch regularly, such as workbenches and storage cabinets, use cleaning products that can remove SARS-CoV-2; not all of them have that capability.
 The American Chemistry Council has published an extensive list of suitable, EPA-approved cleaning products that you can download as a PDF file.

 The Centers for Disease Control (CDC) also offers general advice for cleaning surfaces; while focused on household environments, you can still find useful information here.

-With some creative thought, you can adapt existing FOD control systems to reduce the possibility of people at your facility becoming infected.
+With some creative thought, you can adapt existing FOD prevention systems to reduce the possibility of people at your facility becoming infected.